Deutscher Künstlerbund: History

 Already in 1974 a fee for the artists taking part in exhibitions was introduced.
 At the suggestion of its chairman at that time, Georg Meistermann, the Collection of the Federal Republic of Germany was founded which supports artist and helps to bring art within the reach of the public.
 A first extensive exhibition took place in the Multihalle Mannheim 1976 based on new founding structure.
 In the course of the discussion on the establishment of the German national foundation, the Deutscher Künstlerbund organized a colloquium, as a result of which the "Kunst- und Ausstellungshalle des Bundes" was conceived and realized.
 The extensive annual exhibitions have offered many artists a podium and we must not forget that it was the Deutscher Künstlerbund which was the first institution to show works of art of artist from the German Democratic Republic in 1990.
 In 2003 the Association of German Artists celebrated its 100th anniversary as one of the oldest and most renowned associations of artists in Europe.

-Today about 600 visual artist are members of the Deutscher Künstlerbund which makes it unique in its composition and in the important role it plays in the dialogue between artists and the public.
+Today about 600 visual artists are members of the Deutscher Künstlerbund which makes it unique in its composition and in the important role it plays in the dialogue between artists and the public.
 By cooperating in governmental committees, boards of curators and panels which play an advisory role in the debating of bills, the Deutscher Künstlerbund looks after the interests of many artists in Germany.
-Just to name two, it is represented in the Sachverständigenkreis für Kunst am Bau of the Federal Ministry of Transport, Building and Urban Affairs and in the Bundesakademie für kulturelle Bildung Wolfenbüttel.
+Just to name two, it is represented in the Sachverständigenkreis für Kunst am Bau of the Federal Ministry of Transport, Building and Urban Affairs and in the Bundesakademie für kulturelle Bildung Wolfenbüttel.]

-Besides the commitment to current politico-cultural debates there is above all the keen interest in our members’ works of art and in the mutual exchange of ideas in studio talks and discussions.
-Numerous events in our project room initiated in 2001 bear witness to this priority.
-Both members and international guests are invited to contribute to these events.
-The Deutscher Künstlerbund also arranges exhibitions, symposia and colloquia on a national basis.

-Conceptions, ideas and means of expression undergo perpetual changes in the world of art.
-The huge variety implies traditional sculptural works, paintings as well as context-related works and action-based art which stimulates and accompanies communication.
-Male and female artist tackle current problems with a lot of creativity.
-They contribute to the framing of social change and its consequences.